-Table 5 presents the coefficients and p-values obtained in modelling the WTP for CSR and CE products.
+Table 5 presents the coefficients and p-values obtained in modeling the WTP for CSR and CE products.
 As can be seen, consumers who are less willing to pay some additional amount for these products are younger, male, with less schooling, and less knowledge of E&S.

 Figure 4 presents two-factor interaction graphs revealing the effect of Country, Gender, and Age on WTP for products produced by companies that follow CSR criteria, while Figure 5 presents the effect of the same factors on WTP for products produced by companies that follow CE criteria.
-These figures are similar and indicate that, on average, consumers are willing to pay around 14% more for cosmetic products that they identify as being produced according to

-CSR and CE concepts.
+These figures are similar and indicate that, on average, consumers are willing to pay around 14% more for cosmetic products that they identify as being produced according to CSR and CE concepts.
 We observe that consumers are willing to pay a significant amount, often exceeding the amount necessary for companies to meet CSR and CE requirements.
 In contrast to that identified by Diallo et al. (2021) and Boccia et al. (2019), our findings suggest that consumers are WTP premium price for cosmetics of companies that carry out CSR and CE actions.

-In both cases (Figures 4 and 5), it is observed that the WTP premium price is lower in men compared to women (and this difference in WTP depending on gender is more intense in Italy and weaker in Brazil).
+In both cases (Figures 4 and 5), it is observed that the WTP premium price is lower in men compared to women (and this difference in WTP, depending on gender, is more intense in Italy and weaker in Brazil).
 Atlason et al. (2017) have already identified that females were more prone than males to pay a price premium for environmental advantage.
-In the cosmetic sector, women show stronger desire for acquiring cosmetics from responsible companies than men (Vázquez-Burguete et al., 2017).
+Similarly, Shao et al. (2022) found that women are the primary consumers of new energy vehicles than men, and they are more aware of sustainable consumption.
+In the cosmetic sector, women show a stronger desire to acquire cosmetics from responsible companies than men (Vázquez-Burguete et al., 2017).

 It is worth noting the inversion in the slope of the lines in the Country x Age graphs, as follows: in Brazil, the oldest are those who are less willing to pay some additional amount, while in Italy, the youngest are those who are less willing to pay additional amounts.
 The study of Vázquez-Burguete et al. (2017) in the Spanish context also identified that the youngest respondents were less worried about acquiring cosmetics from responsible companies, paying more attention to tangible aspects and price.
 Khan and Salim (2020) identified that working women were more conscious of buying green cosmetics, a segment that can afford costlier cosmetic products.
-A possible explanation for our results is that in Italy, older people are more financially able and therefore, more WTP, which is not necessarily the case in Brazil.
+A possible explanation for our results is that in Italy, older people are more financially able and, therefore, more WTP, which is not necessarily the case in Brazil.
 For example, in the case of elderly retired people in Italy, more than 40% continue to accumulate wealth, and more than 80% are making positive amounts of saving (Ventura & Yuji, 2021).
 On the other hand, a survey in Brazil revealed that 49% of the elderly interviewed do not have resources saved, and 42% of the elderly believe that the standard of living is worse today than when they were younger (Economize R7, 2021).